 Reservists are a vital part of the UK's Armed Forces and make valuable contributions as civilian employees.
-Reservists offer benefits to employers such as transferable skills of teamwork, leadership, self-confidence, decisiveness and communication.
+With different types of reservists, they offer benefits to employers such as transferable skills of teamwork, leadership, self-confidence, decisiveness and communication.

 This guide explains how employers can develop HR policies to take into account the rights and responsibilities surrounding the employment of Reservists.
 It also explains how Defence Relationship Management (DRM) links employers with the Ministry of Defence (MOD) and provides support and advice for both employers and Reservists.